Mia21Mihaela/ProiectPracticTestareManuala/README.md

 * The features in scope for testing: Add funds, Withdraw funds, Send money
 * Testing types used: functional testing, GUI testing

+### 1.3 Functionalities and tests out of scope
+* The features out of scope: Monthly funds report, Transactions of the account, Remaining funds, Security settings, Security Improvements
+* Non-functional testing like stress, performance is beyond scope of this project.
+* No QA support for mobile applications developed.
+Only web applications will be tested.
+* Automation testing is beyond scope.

+## 2. Test process

+### 2.1 Test planing
+_Roles and responsabilities_